Sixth Form curriculum

 Pupils taking Higher courses in the Sixth Form are expected to take five subjects; those taking History and Modern Studies will be able to take six Highers.

-Pupils taking A Level course will generally study four subjects (some may opt to study five) in the Lower Sixth year to give them as wide a choice as possible.
-The fourth course may be a Higher course if the timetable allows.
-Pupils may continue with this number or choose to study three in their exam year in Upper Sixth.
-Three A Levels is generally the requirement for most university courses.
+Pupils taking A Level course will generally study three or four subjects (some may opt to study five) in the Lower Sixth year to give them as wide a choice as possible.